Moe Berg: Early life and education

-Berg was the third and last child of Bernard Berg, a pharmacist who emigrated from Ukraine, and his wife Rose (née Tashker), a homemaker, both Jewish, who lived in the Harlem section of New York City, a few blocks from the Polo Grounds stadium.
+Berg was born as Moses Berg on May 3, 1902.
+According to baseball records and all official documents during his lifetime, his date of birth appeared as March 2, 1902.
+The correct date was discovered in 2019 by filmmaker Aviva Kempner, who found his birth certificate while doing research for her movie The Spy Behind Home Plate.
+Berg was the third and youngest child of Bernard Berg, a pharmacist who emigrated from Ukraine, and his wife Rose (née Tashker), a homemaker, both Jewish, who lived in the Harlem section of New York City, a few blocks from the Polo Grounds.
 When Berg was three and a half, he begged his mother to let him start school.

 In 1906, Bernard Berg bought a pharmacy in West Newark and the family moved there.
 In 1910 the Berg family moved again, to the Roseville section of Newark.
 Roseville offered Bernard Berg everything he wanted in a neighborhood—good schools, middle-class residents, and few Jews.

 Berg began playing baseball at the age of seven for the Roseville Methodist Episcopal Church baseball team under the pseudonym "Runt Wolfe".
 In 1918, at the age of 16, Berg graduated from Barringer High School.
 During his senior season, the Newark Star-Eagle selected a nine-man "dream team" for 1918 from the city's best prep and public high school baseball players, and Berg was named the team's third baseman.
 Barringer was the first of a series of institutions where Berg's religion made him unusual at the time.
 Most of the other students were East Side Italian Catholics or Protestants from the Forest Hill neighborhood.
 His father had wanted an environment with few Jews.